jeff-hykin/react-easy-input/README.md

 # React-Easy-Input
-A react input component that has simple validation and masking This readme will likely be updated within a week
+A react input component that has simple validation and masking. <br>
+This readme will likely be updated within a week.

 # Usage